slatedocs/slate/source/index.html.md

   "callback_url": "http://www.example.com/test_callback",
   "type": "transcription",
   "status": "pending",
-  "instruction": "Write down the normal fields.
-Then for each news item on the page, write down the information for the row.", "urgency": "day",
+  "instruction": "Transcribe the given fields.
+Then for each news item on the page, transcribe the information for the row.", "urgency": "day",
   "params": {
     "row_fields": {